Exprimer Because your experiences

 The project tracks the progress of a cohort of nursing staff over a three-year period (with two online surveys per year).
 All unionized (or “union-eligible, non-unionized”) nursing staff in the RSSS were invited to participate, including CEPIAs, CEPIs, nursing assistants, registered nurses, clinical nurses, and specialized nurse practitioners.

-The project will provide a picture of nurses’ employment experiences from their own perspective.
+The project will provide a picture of nurses’ workplace experiences from their own perspective.
 All data collected will be held in strict confidence.
 It may lead to recommendations to support informed action within the RSSS.
 Beyond the numbers, the project is intended as a vast opportunity to mobilize nurses in an exercise of collective reflection on the experience of employment within the public network, at local, regional and national levels.

 • Webinaires Printemps 2026